Injections

 All HA injections are performed under ultrasound guidance.

-Common HA products used at NBSM for joints: Monovisc®, Durolane®, Orthovisc® (for smaller joints)
+Common HA products used at NBSM for joints: Monovisc®, Durolane®

 Combination HA + Cortisone product: Cingal®